A Complete Travel Guide To New Orleans, Louisiana (Updated 2026)

 Where To Stay In New Orleans

-Luxury New Orleans Hotels
+Luxury New Orleans Hotel - Four Seasons

-Middle Range New Orleans Hotels
+Middle Range New Orleans Hotels - Hotel Peter and Paul

-Old Number 77 Hotel - Boutique hotels are my favorite because of the small unique details.
-The Old Number 77 Hotel is certainly unique in terms of design and room details.
+Certainly unique in terms of design and room details.
 While staying at Old Number 77 Hotel we were greeted with art pieces in the lobby and hallways that are New Orleans inspired.
-The room was comfortable with comfortable beds, a rainfall shower, and a design that had New Orleans charm.
+The room was comfortable with a rainfall shower and a design that had NOLA grunge vibe.
 You can also enjoy a drink at the bar, order room service, have a latte from the coffee bar, or enjoy a sit down dinner!
-I loved staying at the Old Number 77 Hotel; it is a lovely place to stay if you are looking for a Middle Range Hotel in New Orleans with a lot of character.

 What Do In New Orleans